Andriano606/events-registration-app/readme.md

 ## Fetching Events

-This application uses a node-cron job to fetch events from the [PredictHq](https://control.predicthq.com/) API every hour.
+This application uses a node-cron job to fetch events from the [PredictHq](https://control.predicthq.com/) API every day at 23:59.
 The cron job is scheduled to run in the background and fetches new events.